 Stansted Mountfichet is even older than its name implies, for there was an Iron Age hill fort here, on which the Norman castle is thought to have been sited.
 The present attraction here – mightily popular with school and family groups – gives a good account of life in a ring-and-bailey castle, but it’s a re-creation: after the castle’s sacking by King John in 1215, the villagers found the stone too good to waste.

 From here, drop down an unnamed lane to Silver Street and cross this busy road.
 Turn left, and take the path right at a concrete sign, keeping on the left side of a field when it comes out into the open.
 Cross a minor road, and continue half right across a field to another minor road.
 Turn left here, past the site of a former mill on the River Stort, and continue along a line of oak trees where the road turns left.
 You soon come out to Farnham cricket ground at the hamlet of Hazel End, and like all good rural pitches it has a pub, the Three Horseshoes.
+The hamlet has a vineyard too!

 Manuden retains its Saxon street layout and remains visually much as it did in mediaeval times, even if former trades such as maltings and leatherwork have moved away; street lights have not been allowed to encroach.
 If there is an interloper, it’s the church, which while retaining Norman features was largely rebuilt between 1863 and 1876.
 Manuden Hall, just up the road to Clavering, was torched in the Swing riots of 1830.

-Leave the village by the minor road to Rickling Green, turning right in 200m onto a bridleway, passing to the left of ‘Mossbury’.
+Turn left onto the road after the churchyard and leave the village by the minor road to Rickling Green, turning right in 200m onto a bridleway, passing to the left of ‘Mossbury’.
 There are excellent views back to the village as it climbs.
 At the top, continue straight over a field, then turn left, keeping a ditch on your right.
 Continue through a gap in the field corner.
 At a group of cottages turn left and immediately right down a surfaced lane to the B1383.
 Cross it and turn right.

 In 200m just before a group of houses, turn left, and soon bear half-right.
 25m after a belt of birch trees, take the fainter, right-hand path.
 Turn left when it passes through two concrete posts, and then in 50m turn left to enter Linnets Wood in 50m over a low earth mound.
 Managed by the Woodland Trust, planting started as recently as 1973, but the mixed native broadleaves that have been chosen are already establishing very well.
 A waymarker confirms your direction, and then 25m after a dedicatory post, veer left to leave the wood at a gap.
 Turn right here, coming out to concrete and wooden path signs opposite ‘Jordans’.